3pixelsmedia/C3PO/README.md

 C3PO
 ====

-A small PHP framework for the Internal Development of 3 Pixels Media and Camax
+A small PHP framework for the Internal Development of 3 Pixels Media and Camax Soluciones Informáticas

 Copyright (c) <2012>
 Developed by Jesus Camacaro @jcamax / Christian Romanelli @cromanelli